hills001/nextjs-forestry/content/pages/manage-your-listings-in-multiple-markets.md

       The types of transactions we can support include: cross-border capital raisings, re-incorporation transactions, M&A deals, branch registers, dual company structures, Depositary Interests, overseas dividend payments and withholding tax reporting.
     block_type: ''
+  - template: block
+    title: Regulatory and market initiatives
+    content: Our experienced team of international market experts develop, share and implement appropriate strategies to capitalise on, initiate or respond to global regulatory and market developments which impact issuers, investors and markets.
+      In particular, we focus on those impacting trading and settlement, transparency of share ownership, proxy voting and corporate actions.
+    main_image: "/GettyImages-555799109.jpg"
+    block_type: ''

 ---